scottjehl/Device-Bugs/README.md

 ## Device Bugs & Quirks

 There's no good place to quickly search for weird HTML, CSS, and JS quirks in mobile devices.
-I'll try and list mine here.
+Let's fix that.

-Please feel free to add any legitimate non-framework-specific issues to this tracker.
+Please feel free to add any legitimate non-framework-specific browser issues to this tracker.
+We're using the term "device" broadly here too - anything that runs a browser is a device, so feeel free to file desktop browser bugs as well.
 If the issue deals with a browser in active development, please file the issue with that browser's tracker as well.

 This site gives more information on that: [http://movethewebforward.org/](http://movethewebforward.org/)